-The A4 study invites older individuals (ages 65-85) who have normal thinking and memory function but who may be at risk for memory loss due to Alzheimer’s disease, but have no outward signs of the disease to participate in the study.
-We seek to enroll 1,000 adults who have an “elevated” level of amyloid plaque in their brain.
-Physicians and researchers will use an imaging test called a PET scan to determine whether a potential participant has evidence of this plaque buildup.
-People who do not show evidence of elevated amyloid in their brains will not be able to participate, but may be asked to participate in a separate study.
-This group will not receive the investigational drug or placebo (i.e., an inactive substance designed to mimic the appearance of a drug), but will complete the same memory tests every six months to compare changes in cognition over time.
+The A4 Study invited older individuals (ages 65-85) who have normal thinking and memory function but who may be at risk for memory loss due to Alzheimer’s disease, but have no outward signs of the disease to participate in the study.
+We enrolled 1,169 adults who have an “elevated” level of amyloid plaque in their brain.
+Physicians and researchers used an imaging test called a PET scan to determine whether a potential participant has evidence of this plaque buildup.
+People who do not show evidence of elevated amyloid in their brains were not able to participate, but some were asked to participate in a separate study.
+This group will not receive the investigational drug or placebo (i.e., an inactive substance designed to mimic the appearance of a drug,) but will complete the same memory tests every six months to compare changes in cognition over time.

-The A4 study lasts for three years, and participants will be required to visit the clinical research site once a month.
-Participants will be assigned at random to receive either the investigational drug or a placebo and will be monitored over the course of the three years.
-All clinical studies, including the A4 study, may involve some risks associated with participation.
-If you are considering participating in A4, you will have detailed discussions with physicians and research staff regarding the investigational treatment and other aspects of the A4 study.
+The A4 Study lasts for four and a half years, and participants will be required to visit the clinical research site once a month.
+Participants will be assigned at random to receive either the investigational drug or a placebo and will be monitored over the course of the four and a half years.
+All clinical studies, including the A4 Study, may involve some risks associated with participation.
+If you are considering participating in A4, you will have detailed discussions with physicians and research staff regarding the investigational treatment and other aspects of the A4 Study.

-The A4 study is a landmark public-private partnership, funded by the National Institute on Aging, Eli Lilly and Company, and several philanthropic organizations.
-The A4 study is coordinated by the Alzheimer's Disease Cooperative Study, located at the University of California, San Diego.
+The A4 Study is a landmark public-private partnership, funded by the National Institute on Aging, Eli Lilly and Company, and several philanthropic organizations.
+The A4 trial is coordinated by the University of Southern California’s Alzheimer’s Therapeutic Research Institute